Jasshporwal/CLIP-Model-/README.md

-# Colpali API
+# CLIP API

-The Colpali application is a document search and upload platform built using FastAPI, Pydantic, and Pinecone.
+The CLIP application is a document search and upload platform built using FastAPI, Pydantic, and Pinecone.
 It allows users to upload documents, process them, and search for similar documents using a query.

 ## Features